 The U.S. government’s TSA PreCheck and Global Entry programs provide shortcuts through airport and border security, allowing eligible travelers to avoid long lines.
 They aren’t free, but some travel rewards cards now offer credits that can either pay for or help pay for the TSA PreCheck or Global Entry application fees.

 12. Travel and emergency assistance

-When traveling in unfamiliar territory, it can be difficult knowing where to go when you need help.
+When traveling in unfamiliar territory, it can be difficult to know where to go when you need help.
 Travel emergency assistance, provided by some travel rewards cards, can help you with referrals for travel questions or even medical or legal emergencies when you are away from home.

 13. Roadside assistance